Posted on December 02 2016

 “Cryotherapy: Ice Packs vs. Liquid Nitrogen”

 Cryotherapy refers to a variety of applications of cold materials that can be used to treat sports injuries.
 There are many benefits of cold therapy.
 Since cryotherapy reduces blood flow to an injured area, it reduces swelling, numbs the area, and reduces muscle spasms.
 Cryotherapy tends to work well for acute sports injuries.
-Two common forms of cryotherapy involve the use of therapeutic ice packs and liquid nitrogen.
+Two common methods of cryotherapy involve the use of therapeutic ice packs and liquid nitrogen.

 Ice Pack Therapy